Rapptz/discord.py/docs/api.rst

     .. note::

-        To get the message being reacted, access it via :attr:`Reaction.message`.
+        To get the :class:`Message` being reacted, access it via :attr:`Reaction.message`.

     :param reaction: A :class:`Reaction` showing the current state of the reaction.
     :param user: A :class:`User` or :class:`Member` of the user who added the reaction.